 Most thermal monoculars can be attached to a helmet, but you’ll need a helmet mount to do so.

 So, there we have it.
 We’ve done a thorough analysis of six different monoculars here and the stand-alone winner was the ATN OTS-HD 384 9-36x.
 This monocular had some amazing features and it just did everything that you want a monocular to do.

 It was closely followed in second place by the Pulsar Helion XP50 Thermal Monocular which in reality, is also a very good monocular and it’s hard to separate the two top picks here in terms of quality and performance.

-Coming in at third best was the Pulsar Quantum XD19A 1-4×16 Thermal Imaging Monocular and this wasn’t up to the stunning technical standards of the second pick on our list, but it was a great scope with great features for shorter range work.
+Coming in at third best was the Pulsar Axion XM30 and this wasn’t up to the stunning technical standards of the second pick on our list, but it was a great compact scope with impressive detection range.
 It deserved to be third on the list.